 Interest, dividends, and royalties.
 Include taxable interest income, dividends, and royalties on this line, but only if it is from a non-business investment.
-If the income was earned in the course of the trust's or estate's business or commercial farming activity, include it in Part C or D, whichever applies.
-Do not include on this line dividends paid by a Lesotho resident company if the trust or estate is a Lesotho resident.
+If the income was earned in the course of your business or commercial farming activity, include it in Part C or D, whichever applies.
+Do not include on this line: